 3. In a medium bowl mix together the pretzel crumbs, brown sugar and the melted butter.
 Stir until well-combined.
 If you find that your crust is too buttery you can add a few more pretzel crumbs to thicken things up.

-4. Press the pretzel crust mixture into the bottom and up the sides of your prepared pan.
+4. Press the pretzel crust mixture into the bottom and up the sides of your prepared pan (or divide into the mini tins).

 5. Set the crust in the fridge to rest while we make the pie!